 John Trout OBE G0AFC

-John was one of the founding trustees of the NLO Charity, John was involved with setting up the NLO charitable status and guiding the NLO in legislation matters for many years.
+John was one of the founding trustees of the NLOS Charity, John was involved with setting up the NLOS charitable status and guiding the NLO in legislation matters for many years.

 John was a member of Special Ops in the Armoured corp during WW2 and then involved in working with the UK Government in numerous overseas roles.